FORT-Protocol/Docs/Fort/PermanentContracts.md

 ### Calculation of Margin Net Assets

-HEDGE perpetual contracts use margin net assets for liquidation.
+Fort perpetual contracts use margin net assets for liquidation.
 The current position will generate unsettled profit and loss as the price rises and falls.
 The dynamic rate of return of the current position is calculated as follows:

 $$r=\frac{S_{t}e^{-ut}-S_{0}}{S_{0}}*g$$